1 9 9 3 (USA)

 In arguably the most repulsive TV pairing of all time, Richard Lewis starred as recently divorced psychiatrist and single dad Steven Mitchell, whose retired car salesman father, Al (Don Rickles,) moves in with him when his wife leaves him.

 Rickles’ material consisted almost entirely of fat jokes, ethnic jabs and ‘humorous’ remarks about mental retardation.
-The problem wasn’t that his routine was “politically incorrect” (the shield behind which every insulting moron hides), it’s that it was stupid and hackneyed and ugly.
+The problem wasn’t that his routine was “politically incorrect”, it’s that it was stupid and hackneyed and ugly.

 Meanwhile, hunched over and over-acting, Richard Lewis let his nervous tics overwhelm his comic persona.
 Once he used head-slapping and forehead scratching as punctuation but in Daddy Dearest it was his whole act.